aka: Attempted Suicide

 If you're thinking about killing yourself, have done this but not sought help yet, and/or the possibility of failing at suicide is all that's holding you back from it, we insist you get help and beg you not to do it.
 Please, talk to somebody.

 open/close all folders

 - Paranoia Agent has an episode dealing with 3 people who had made a suicide pact over the internet.
 Over the course of the episode, all of their attempts to kill themselves (jumping in the path of a subway train, hanging) are thwarted, and it's all Played for Laughs.
 Subverted in that at the end it's revealed that they were Dead All Along.

 - Played for drama in Rurouni Kenshin - It's evident in the scars on Megumi's wrists that she'd attempted suicide multiple times before meeting (and joining) the Kenshin-gumi.

 - The second chapter of Gunjo has a woman who tries to kill herself after the death of her son and fails.
 She succeeds after another try.

 - In one episode of Q.E.D., a graduate of MIT tries to mark himself as the math major with highest honors of his graduating year by killing three highest-honor holders in other majors, then attempting suicide, but fails.

-- Parodied in One Piece by Kumadori's inability to commit Seppuku.
+- Parodied by Kumadori's inability to commit Seppuku.

 - Kaze Hikaru has two: Okita's first love and the 10th unit's captain Sanosuke Harada's historical attempted seppuku.
 The latter is Played for Laughs, as it was years before the story starts and Sanosuke only did to prove he could.
 He brags about the scar (as he did in Real Life).